chrispoq/website-content/posts/2020-03-15-remote-work-guide.md

 ### Compensation and Regulation
 The talent pool available to remote companies extends beyond viable commuting distance radius.
 I've written about how a larger talent pool supports a diverse and inclusive culture, others have written about why this yields [better business](https://blog.capterra.com/7-studies-that-prove-the-value-of-diversity-in-the-workplace/) and social outcomes.
 There's also a [calculator](https://globalworkplaceanalytics.com/the-remote-work-roi-calculator-v0-95) for the ROI of remote work.

 Remote companies often pay a [local rate](https://about.gitlab.com/handbook/people-group/global-compensation/#paying-local-rates).
 For exactly the same role and seniority, someone living in Brighton, UK won't get paid the same as someone living in San Francisco, USA.
 This is [fairly controversial](https://news.ycombinator.com/item?id=18441768#18443167) because often we see compensation as a measure of value provided to the company.
 The reality is a bit more complex and GitLab does a good job at explaining that.
 It's worth noting that with a lot of private companies, in the absence of pay banding, there is no correlation between role, contribution, and salary.
-Often you get if you ask for, which is a foundational argument in the gender pay divide.
+Often you get what you ask for, which is a foundational argument in the gender pay divide.

 To calculate the local compensation rate, GitLab uses the following formula: [SF Role Benchmark](https://about.gitlab.com/handbook/people-group/global-compensation/#sf-benchmark) x [Location Factor](https://about.gitlab.com/handbook/people-group/global-compensation/#location-factor) (cost of living) x [Level Factor](https://about.gitlab.com/handbook/people-group/global-compensation/#level-factor) (seniority) x [Compa Ratio](https://about.gitlab.com/handbook/people-group/global-compensation/#compa-ratio) (proficiency) x [Contract Factor](https://about.gitlab.com/handbook/people-group/global-compensation/#contract-factor) (risk and additional costs) x [Exchange Rate](https://about.gitlab.com/handbook/people-group/global-compensation/#exchange-rate).